dkoslicki/PressPurt/Python_version/README.md

 ### Multiple edge uncertainty

-While the above analysis analyses the network sensitivity when edges individually experience uncertainty, the following allows multiple edges to simultaneously experience uncertainty.
+While the above analysis computes the sensitivity of the net effects matrix when edges individually experience uncertainty, the following allows multiple edges to experience uncertainty simultaneously.

 #### Qualitative analysis
 The script `ComputeMultiEntryPerturbationExpectation.py` performs a Monte Carlo sampling of edge uncertainties according